History of AC power plugs and sockets

-Today there are approximately 20 types in common use around the world (see AC power plugs and sockets), and many obsolete socket types are still found in older buildings.
+Approximately 20 types are in common use around the world, such as AC power plugs and sockets, and many obsolete socket types are still found in older buildings.

 Development

 Early history

 When electricity was first introduced into houses in the 1880s, it was primarily used for lighting.
 One common approach for other appliances (such as vacuum cleaners, electric fans, smoothing irons and curling tong heaters) was to connect to light bulb sockets using lampholder plugs.
 However, in Britain, there were recognisable two pin plugs and wall sockets appearing on the market as early as 1885.